 - Wood chunks - these can go directly on the coals.

-As soon as the grates are hot, sear the roast for approximately 5 minutes per side, closing the grill lid in between.
+As soon as the grates are hot, sear the roast on the hot side of the grill for approximately 5 minutes per side, closing the grill lid in between.
 Once all the sides have been seared, move the meat to the side of the grill without any heat, keeping the thicker portion closest to the fire.

 The smoke should be coming off the wood chips or wood chunks by now and the temperature should be around 250 degrees on the indirect side of the grill.
-Baste with the oil/vinegar mixture and close the lid allowing the smoke to fill the grill.
-Continue to flip and baste every 7-8 minutes.
+Baste the tri-tip with the oil/vinegar mixture and close the lid allowing the smoke to fill the grill.
+Continue to flip the meat and baste every 7-8 minutes.
 Be sure to keep that lid closed in between!
 You want the smoke to fill the grill throughout the cooking time.

 Allow the roast to rest on a cutting board for 10 minutes.
-During this time the temperature will go up about 10 degrees.
+During this time the temperature will go up about 5-10 degrees.
 I like to lightly cover with a piece of foil so that the nice crust stays crispy and the juices have time to incorporate.

-How to slice tri-tip against the grain
+🔪 How to slice tri-tip against the grain (diagram)

 👨👩👧👦 For a crowd

 In my experience this can be made for a small crowd on a regular size grill.
 I would say 10-12 people if making two tri-tips.
-If you want to do 3 or more, you will need to make sure the grill will fit them all.
+If you want to do 3 roasts or more, you will need to make sure the grill will fit them all.

 One strategy I use for making the tri-tip stretch to 20 people is to grill up some chicken breasts at the same time.
 This best ever chicken marinade is my hands-down favorite for pairing with smoked tri-tip.
 The easiest way to accomplish both is to grill the chicken while the tri-tip is resting.

-🙋 Questions and Answers
+🙋 Questions and answers

 For a really good smoke flavor my favorite is mesquite but hickory or red oak are great as well.
 I also prefer to use wood chunks but have used wood chips when I can't get my hands on the larger pieces.

-Tri-tip takes a fraction of the time that brisket does.
+Tri-tip takes a fraction of the time to cook that brisket does.
 When smoking a brisket the goal is get the internal temperature somewhere in the neighborhood of 195-200º.
 That means that all the connective tissues have released and the meat becomes melt in your mouth tender.

 Unlike traditional brisket or other smoked cuts of meat, you want to pull the smoked tri-tip off around 140 degrees.
 If you let it go too long the meat becomes dried out and tough.